 As children move from the grammar stage to the rhetoric stage, their English skills progress with them.
 The study of spelling and grammar continues.
 Writing progress from the study of penmanship and short sentences to paragraphs and essays.

-The study of logic, first informal then formal, is introduced.
+The study of logic, first informal and then formal, is introduced.
 Children are encouraged to critically think in all subjects and find connections.

 Latin continues to be studied.
-Hopefully each year find the children progressing further and further into the language.
+Hopefully, each year find the children progressing further and further into the language.

 History remains a central part of The Well-Trained Mind’s classical education.
 Children move from drawing pictures and writing short narrations to outlining and discussions.

 It’s time to draw connections between historical events.
 The Napoleonic Wars contributed to the Louisiana Purchase.
 Why? children write papers about events their studying.

 Literature continues to be tied into the study of history as our preteens read abridged literature from the time period they are studying.

 The kids also go into more depth in science, geography, and the fine arts, as well as studying their religion and discuss ethics.

 Rhetoric Stage: 9th – 12 Grade